Kurt Haws

-Kurt Leroy Haws (born September 25, 1969) is an American former professional football tight end in the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Utah.
+Kurt Leroy Haws (born September 25, 1969) is an American former professional football player who was a tight end in the National Football League (NFL) for the Washington Redskins.
+He played college football for the Utah Utes.
 He was selected in the fourth round of the 1994 NFL draft with the 105th overall pick.
 Haws was also selected by the Carolina Panthers as the sixth selection in the 1995 NFL expansion draft.
 From 1989 to 1991 he was on a Mormon mission in Venezuela.